 Sympa is designed to allow easy internationalization of its user interface (service mail messages and web interface).
-All translations for one language are gathered in a single .PO file that can be manipulated by standard GNU gettext tools.
+All translations for one language are gathered in a single .po file that can be manipulated by standard GNU gettext tools.

 Examples:[%|loc%]User Email[% END %][%|loc(list.name,user.email)%]You have subscribed to list %1 with email address %2[% END %]

 Sympa had previously been translated into 15 languages more or less completely.
 We have automatically extracted the translatable strings from previous templates but this process is awkward and is only seen as a bootstrap for translators.
-Therefore Sympa distribution will not include previous translations until a skilled translator has reviewed and updated the corresponding .PO file.
+Therefore Sympa distribution will not include previous translations until a skilled translator has reviewed and updated the corresponding .po file.

 The default Sympa templates are language independant, refering to catalogue entries for translations.
 When customizing either web or mail templates, you can define different templates for different languages.
-The template should be located in a
+The template should be located in a language subdirectory of

-mail_tt2with the language code.
+mail_tt2with the language tag.